 #2.
 Look Around

 Seek quotes from all providers of dumpster rentals in the area.
 Call them and note their price, dumpster size, customer rating, availability, and value-added services they offer.
 Did you know that Lakeland Dumpster Rental also offers porta potty, storage container, and temporary fence rentals?
 You should make a point to ask if they provide waste disposal too.
-Enquire about added expenses and costs other than the rental fee.
+Inquire about added expenses and costs other than the rental fee.
 This research is crucial to clinching a deal to your advantage.

 #3.
 Choose Local Dumpster Rentals